 If starting small, present a credible expansion plan

-UK Context: A business generating £40,000/year may be viable in parts of the UK but could be deemed marginal for US E2 purposes depending on location and family size.
+UK Context: A business generating £40,000/year may be viable in parts of the UK but could be deemed marginal for U.S. E-2 purposes depending on location and family size.

 Why Local UK Expertise Matters